gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 hypotheses related to the Chi-square test of Independence that is appropriate in this situation. \index{Chi-Square Test!Independence Test}

-(ref:fig5-19) Tableplot of new variables ``liar` and ``copier`` that allow exploration of relationships between different types of lying and cheating behaviors.

 ```r
 cheating$liar <- interaction(cheating$LIEEXAM, cheating$LIEPAPER)